standardebooks/manual/8-typography.rst

 		<p><abbr>MM.</abbr>:ws:`nbsp`Guy and Luc were putting the finishing touches on the <abbr>MS.</abbr> of their new novel.</p>

 #.	:string:`A.B.C.`, when used in the sense of the alphabet, is not an abbreviation, and is set with periods between the letters.
 But other uses, like :string:`A.B.C. shops`, *are* abbreviations.
+(The abbreviation in :string:`A.B.C. shop` stands for “`Australian Broadcasting Corporation <https://en.wikipedia.org/wiki/ABC_Commercial>`__.”)

 	.. code:: html